POLAR-fhiR/fhircrackr/docs/README.md

 ```

 With the argument `all_columns` you can control whether the resulting
-data frame contains only the molten columns or all columns of the
+table contains only the molten columns or all columns of the original
-original data frame:
+table:

 ``` r
 molten <- fhir_melt(